rand-projects/fisb-decode/docs/source/document.rst

 20.04.
 You can, of course, use other systems, but you will need to adapt these instructions to fit them.

-After putting the repository where you want it, the next thing is to add a path to the Python code by using ``PYTHONPATH``.
+After putting the repository where you want it, the first thing is to add a path to the Python code by using ``PYTHONPATH``.
 Create ``PYTHONPATH`` or add to it if it already exists.
 The best way to do this is at shell startup time by adding the lines: ::

-  PYTHONPATH=/home/<your home>/fisb-decode
+  PYTHONPATH=~/fisb-decode
   export PYTHONPATH

 to your ``.bashrc`` in your home directory.
+This is assuming you cloned '``fisb-decode``' into your home directory.
+Change the path as needed to match your installation.

 dump978-fa Setup